opendistro/for-elasticsearch-docs/docs/security/cross-cluster-search.md

 1. The Security plugin authenticates the user on the coordinating cluster.
 1. The Security plugin fetches the user's backend roles on the coordinating cluster.
-1. The call including the authenticated user is forwarded to the remote cluster.
+1. The call, including the authenticated user, is forwarded to the remote cluster.
 1. The user's permissions are evaluated on the remote cluster.

-While you can have different authentication and authorization configurations on the remote and coordinating cluster, we recommend using the same settings on both.
+You can have different authentication and authorization configurations on the remote and coordinating cluster, but we recommend using the same settings on both.

 ## Permissions